grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Ok, so far so good, but the bad is that now we have got two classes of
+Ok, so far so good, but the bad thing is that now we have got two classes of
 fake objects to maintain (and chances are we will need even more).
 Any
 method or argument added will need to be propagated to all these
 objects.
 We can spare some coding by making our mocks a little more